 The Role of Selenium: Selenocysteine

 While cysteine is the primary amino acid involved in disulfide bond formation, it is worth mentioning selenocysteine, a less common amino acid that contains selenium instead of sulfur.
-While selenocysteine doesn't directly form "disulfide" bonds (it would be diselenide bonds), it plays a similar role in some proteins, particularly antioxidant enzymes.
+In practice, while selenocysteine doesn't directly form "disulfide" bonds (it would be diselenide bonds), it plays a similar role in some proteins, particularly antioxidant enzymes.
 Selenocysteine is incorporated into proteins during translation in a specific manner, and its presence can significantly enhance the enzyme's activity.

 Common Misconceptions